daxida/grac/README.md

 Port of [greek-accentuation](https://github.com/jtauber/greek-accentuation) to rust / python via PyO3 + maturin.

-WIP: Finish modern greek syllabification (with no support for synizesis)

-To install, clone the repo and:
+To install the python package, clone the repo and:
 ```
-pip install -e py-grac/
+pip install py-grac/
 ```

 To test the quick comparison with `greek-accentuation`: